Naracoorte

 How does the suburb of Naracoorte's income rank nationally?

-AreaSearch's latest postcode level ATO data for FY-23 reveals that income in the suburb of Naracoorte is below the national average, with the median assessed at $48,610 while the average income stands at $59,423.
-This contrasts to Regional SA's figures of a median income of $48,920 and an average income of $58,933.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for FY-23, the suburb of Naracoorte had a median income among taxpayers of $48,610 with the average level standing at $59,423.
+This is lower than average on a national basis and compares to levels of $48,920 and $58,933 across Regional SA respectively.
 Based on Wage Price Index growth of 10.17% since FY-23, current estimates would be approximately $53,554 (median) and $65,466 (average) as of March 2026.

 What is the disposable income in the suburb of Naracoorte?